Domestic Violence Battery in Pinellas County, FL

 A first-degree misdemeanor conviction for any domestic violence offense creates a presumption of detriment to the child, which the abuser can rebut to persuade the court that shared parental responsibility should be ordered as explained in § 61.13(2)(c)(2).

-Even a felony domestic violence conviction is not an absolute bar to being a primary residential parent.
-Monacelli v.
+Although a felony domestic violence conviction is not an absolute bar to being a primary residential parent, Monacelli v.
 Gonzalez, 883 So.
 2d 361(Fla.
-4th DCA 2004).
-Furthermore, that rebuttable presumption of detriment to a child can be overcome.
+4th DCA 2004), it creates a rebuttable presumption of detriment to a child which must be overcome.

 For example, in Monacelli v.
 Gonzalez, 883 So.
 2d 361 (Fla.
 4th DCA 2004), the court held that the evidence supported the award of primary residential custody of minor children to the ex-husband even though he had a history of domestic violence towards the ex-wife because: